kawansoft/aceql-http-client-jdbc-driver/README.md

 The AceQL Java Client SDK is entirely written in Java, and functions identically with Microsoft Windows, Linux, and all versions of UNIX supporting Java 7+.

-The only required third party installation is a recent JVM.
-The following JVMs are supported in this version:
+The only required third party installation is a recent JVM:

 | OS                                       | **JVM (Java Virtual Machine)** |
 | ---------------------------------------- | ------------------------------ |